 Admission to AAP programs typically requires a minimum 3.0 GPA on a 4.0 scale.
 However, the MA in Teaching Writing program will review course transcripts and consider professional experience to assess applicants, regardless of GPA.

 - AAP Admissions Requirements

 - Application Deadline: Students may begin their studies in any semester.
-However, in order to ensure time for applicants to be fully considered, completed applications should received no later than 30-60 days before the start of the semester in which the applicant hopes to begin.
+However, in order to ensure time for applicants to be fully considered, completed applications should be received no later than 30-60 days before the start of the semester in which the applicant hopes to begin.

 - Bachelor’s Degree: Students must hold a bachelor’s degree prior to enrolling.